 Item 1.
-Enter the amount of the estate, inheritance, legacy, and succession taxes paid to the foreign country and its possessions or political subdivisions, attributable to property that is (a) situated in that country, (b) subjected to these taxes, and (c) included in the gross estate.
+Enter the amount of the estate, inheritance, legacy, and succession taxes paid to the foreign country and its possessions or political subdivisions, attributable to property that is:

+- Situated in that country, - Subjected to these taxes, and - Included in the gross estate.
 The amount entered at item 1 should not include any tax paid to the foreign country with respect to property not situated in that country and should not include any tax paid to the foreign country with respect to property not included in the gross estate.
 If only a part of the property subjected to foreign taxes is both situated in the foreign country and included in the gross estate, it will be necessary to determine the portion of the taxes attributable to that part of the property.
-Also attach the computation of the amount entered at item 1.

-Item 2.
-Enter the value of the gross estate less the total of the deductions on items 20 and 21 of Part 5, Recapitulation.

-Item 3.
-Enter the value of the property situated in the foreign country that is subjected to the foreign taxes and included in the gross estate, less those portions of the deductions taken on Schedules M and O that are attributable to the property.

-Item 4.
-Subtract line 15 of Part 2, Tax Computation, Form 706 from line 14, Part 2, Form 706, and enter the balance at item 4 of Schedule P.
+Also, attach the computation of the amount entered at item 1. - Item 2.
+Enter the value of the gross estate, less the total of the deductions on items 20 and 21 of Part 5-Recapitulation. - Item 3.
+Enter the value of the property situated in the foreign country that is subjected to the foreign taxes and included in the gross estate, less those portions of the deductions taken on Schedules M and O that are attributable to the property. - Item 4.
+Subtract any credit claimed on line 15 for federal gift taxes on pre-1977 gifts (section 2012) from line 12 of Part 2-Tax Computation, and enter the balance at item 4 of Schedule P.